-Therefore, a defibrillator is an essential tool that all workplaces and areas such as sport centres and properties should consider having on-site access to a defib machine.
+A defibrillator is an essential life-saving tool for all workplaces; premises such as sport centres and offices should consider having on-site access to a defib machine.

 Purchasing a defibrillator outright can be a costly process, especially for a small business.
-Not only do you have to pay out the initial price of £1000-£2000 for a new and up-to-date model, but the upkeep and maintenance is also an expensive factor.
+Not only do you have to pay out the initial price of £1000-£2000 for an up-to-date model, but the upkeep and maintenance is also an expensive factor.